vindie13/dcppc-workshops/draft-emails/june-july-invite.md

 -  June 29-30 in Portland, OR: http://nih-data-commons.us/2018-june-workshop/
 -  July 25-26 in Chapel Hill, NC: http://nih-data-commons.us/2018-july-workshop/

-**Wondering if you should attend these monthly meetings?**
+**Wondering if you should attend these monthly workshops?**
-Feedback from the May post-workshop survey confirmed that these meetings are extremely useful for discussing details, obstacles, and goals in a smaller setting!
+Feedback from the May post-workshop survey confirmed that it was extremely useful for discussing details, obstacles, and goals in a smaller setting!
 Your fellow DCPPC colleagues recommend that
 _"each team to bring their developers"_ and that _"everyone from each team should attend at least once"_.